 Van der Kloet looks to harmonious colors in contrasting flower shapes when planning tulips.
 Foliage however is the most important factor, since earlier bulbs appear just as perennials are beginning to get going.
 Hardy geraniums, with or without flowers, are excellent ground cover when you choose the slowly spreading varieties, such as G. macrorrhizum ‘Spessart’ with its red calyces and stems.
 Forget-me-not (in shades of pink, white, as well as blue) looks its best at tulip time.

 Perennial gardening implies low-maintenance, while many tulips are “one-year wonders.”
-Jacqueline seeks out perennial varieties (depending on where you live).
-In a temperate climate, Tulipa ‘Spring Green’ has a good record for returning, as does the orange tulip, ‘Ballerina’.
-For an intense shot of elegant scarlet, the species tulip ‘Sprengeri’ slowly spreads, when left undisturbed.
+Jacqueline appreciates tulip varieties that will return year after year, such as Tulipa ‘Spring Green’ and orange ‘Ballerina’.
+For an intense shot of scarlet in a smaller flower, the species tulip ‘Sprengeri’ slowly spreads, when left undisturbed.

 Jacqueline prefers to throw tulip bulbs into the air and plant them where they land, rather than lining them up neatly.
 On the other hand, in a formal situation, tulips can really sing when they are more consciously arranged; she snakes them through grass with anemones, against a backdrop of topiary.
-Earlier in the season, she mixes varieties of crocus and chionodoxa for color harmony and shape contrast.
+Earlier in the season, she mixes varieties of crocus for color harmony.

 While the earliest tulips emerge with very little company from other flowers, it is a different story by the end of the season.
-As the writer Noel Kingsbury says, “a smooth ‘hand-over is important, with perennials taking over from bulbs but without crowding them out.”
-Carpeting grasses such as hakonechloa and yellow-green Smirnium perfoliatum are good company.
+As the writer Noel Kingsbury says, “a smooth ‘hand-over’ is important, with perennials taking over from bulbs but without crowding them out.”
+A ground cover of the carpeting grass Hakonechloa, as well as yellow-green Smirnium perfoliatum make a good foil.
 In a less crowded situation, emerging foliage from hostas and peonies brings a new layer of freshness.